AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-asset-upload-restrictions.md

 ---
 # Configure asset upload restrictions {#configure-asset-upload-restrictions}

 You can configure Adobe Experience Manager Assets to restrict the type of assets that users can upload based on the MIME type.
-It helps prevent accidental uploads of undesired format and malicious files.

 >[!IMPORTANT]
 >